almsam/OSPREY/CODE_OF_CONDUCT.md

 - A warning
 - Transfer to another OSPREY project

-Any further failures to adhere to the social Expectations may result in:
+Any further failures to adhere to the Technical Expectations may result in:

 - Transfer to another OSPREY project
 - A reflection of the repeated failures in future job references